 “Mindfulness helps you go home to the present.” – Thich Nhat Hanh

 My journey with meditation and mindfulness began with a Mindfulness Based Stress Reduction (MBSR) course offered in medical school.
-MBSR has both a formal practice (seated meditation, body scan, yoga, etc.) and an informal practice (awareness while brushing teeth, mindful eating, etc).
+MBSR has both a formal practice (seated meditation, body scan, yoga, etc.) and an informal practice (awareness while brushing teeth, mindful eating, etc.).
 After the 8-week course, I connected through the yoga community with my current mindfulness teacher who graciously offered to mentor me in this practice.

 Over the years, my meditation practice has evolved.
 Some days I practiced only a few minutes while working 80-hour work weeks in residency while other days I practiced for 30-40 minutes.
 Even now, some days I am very in tune with the present moment while other times I have to be reminded by my loved ones to be present.

-How do I apply mindfulness in my life?
-My mindfulness teacher says, “practicing in a low stakes environment allows us to show up for high stake situations.”
-In medical residency training, I experienced many high-stake situations, i.e. critically ill patients that needed emergent attention or a laboring mom who needed an emergent c-section.
+How do I practice mindfulness in my life?
+My mindfulness teacher says, “practicing [mindfulness] in a low stakes environment allows us to show up for high stake situations.”
+In medical residency training, I experienced many high-stake situations, i.e. critically ill patients that needed emergent attention or a laboring mom who needed an emergent C-section.
 Because I had cultivated a practice over the years, my mindfulness—attention to the present moment—would show up so that I could respond in a meaningful way.
 Sometimes, it was a matter of recognizing difficult moments, which showed up in physical, mental and emotional cues.
 For me, those difficult moments looked like irritability or impulsivity (I like to get things done) or physically as migraines or abdominal pain.
 By allowing myself to be present, I was able to bring in self-compassion when moments of vulnerability arose.
 At one point in my medical training, awareness of the present moment helped me recognize that I needed more sleep!

 From a research standpoint, there are many studies regarding mindfulness based interventions like MBSR or Mindfulness Based Cognitive Therapy (MBCT).
 Studies show changes in areas of the brain—hippocampus (memory), prefrontal cortex (decision making), and amygdala (emotional center)—with eight weeks of practice.
 Other studies show improvement in depression and anxiety through pre and post survey analysis.
 Demonstrated results also show that the 8-week course is equivalent to medication management in patients with depression and compared to cognitive behavioral therapy.
 It is an incredibly potent practice that connects us to ourselves at a deeper level.